About Me

 My name is Alison, I live on the South coast of England, with my husband and two sons, and I am a certified mindfulness teacher.
 I am registered with the British Association of Mindfulness Based Approaches (BAMBA) which means I adhere to their good practice guidelines.

 High levels of stress and anxiety are not just reserved for people working in the health sector; the pace and volume of modern-day work has effects on people working across all sectors.
-Which is what motivated me to train to become a mindfulness teacher of the 8-week Mindfulness Based Stress Reduction programme.
+This is what motivated me to train to become a mindfulness teacher.
+I offer a variety of mindfulness courses, from one-off sessions to longer 8-week programmes, including Mindfulness-Based Stress Reduction (MBSR).
+I’m also specially trained to deliver mindfulness in arts, and integrate creative practices into my teaching, offering a unique and engaging experience.